MariosAronis/evmos-testnet/README.md

 Save and reload the service.
 Now visit https://publicip/ and follow the instructions to configure your local openvpn client and download the client configuration file.
 Login instructions are also provided.

+### Validator Nodes

+SSH Access to the validator hosts is possible via openvpn on the private IPs displayed in terafform cloud run.
+The cluster can be scaled up/down by controlling the variable ec2-count and manually triggering a new workspace run.